 Earlier this month I talk about 10 Signs That Mama Needs a Break, so we’ve talked about how to pinpoint the problem.
 Now let’s get to the solution.

-I’ve asked some other amazing moms to help me out with this one so I could give you a bigger spectrum of ideas, so you can “treat yo’ self” as they say in Parks and Recreation (I love Amy Pohler).
+I’ve asked some other amazing moms to help me out with this one so I could give you a bigger spectrum of ideas.
+That way you can “treat yo’ self” as they say in Parks and Recreation (I love Amy Pohler).

 Their ideas are just proof that us moms need each other because they brought things to the table that I had not even thought of.
 We are a creative bunch…especially when it comes to getting a little alone time.

-I Just Wanna Finish My…: Schedule a doctor/dentist appointment for myself and drop the kids off with my mom.
-It’s an unspoken agreement that I am not hurrying back.
+I schedule a doctor/dentist appointment for myself.
+Then drop the kids off with my mom.
+It’s an unspoken agreement that I am not hurrying back. -I Just Wanna Finish My…

-Mommy Republic: We each get a Saturday off.
-One Saturday him, and one Saturday me – Where we can get no parenting duties!
+We each get a Saturday off.
+One Saturday him, and one Saturday me.
+Where we can get no parenting duties!
 LOL!!!
-I go to a spa or just hang with my girlfriends!
+I go to a spa or just hang with my girlfriends! –Mommy Republic

-Well Worn Suitcase: Travel has been both my stress and my chance to refresh.
+Travel has been both my stress and my chance to refresh.
 When I really need some “me time,” planning an excursion or a getaway on my own makes me feel like I’m myself again, beyond being a wife, a mother, a homeschool teacher, or any of the other hats I wear on a daily basis.
-I love to travel, so an opportunity to be somewhere new or do something a little different is always renewing for me.
+I love to travel, so an opportunity to be somewhere new is always renewing for me. –Well Worn Suitcase

 So, you do you mama but make sure that you have some time set aside for a break!
 Because as the saying goes, “if mama ain’t happy, ain’t nobody happy.” (the grammar kills me but the saying is right on!)